BuildingSync/bsyncpy/README.md

 # Updating Version

-See the notes above on downloading and generating the new bsync.py file.
+* See the notes above on downloading and generating the new bsync.py file.
+* Bump version in `pyproject.toml` file
+* Add CHANGELOG entry
+* Update (or add) generator test in `.github/ci.yml`
+* Update this README with the latest version of testing.